 Many rebates and incentives are available for qualifying air source heat pump systems.
 Click here for a list of currently available incentives.

-Insulating/Weatherizing Before Installation
+Weatherizing Your Home Before Installation

 Understanding Common Heat Pump Ratings

-How to Shop for A Heat Pump
+How to Shop for a Heat Pump

 Northeast Energy Efficiency Partnership’s Air Source Heat Pump Buying Guide and MassCEC’s Heat Pump Guide are great resources to review to learn more about how air source heat pumps work, which design is right for your home, size and ducting options, and more!